A complete walkthrough

 Walk through a real claim.

-A retail charter on a Citation Latitude from Teterboro to Naples runs around $22,400.
-That same flight, claimed as an empty leg, costs you $182 in taxes and fees.
+A retail charter on a Citation Sovereign from Teterboro to Naples runs around $22,400.
+That same flight, claimed as an empty leg, costs $182 in federal excise tax and segment fees.
+The discount isn't 50%; it's closer to 99% — because the marginal cost of carrying you on a flight that's already happening is essentially zero.

 This is the entire pitch.
 There isn't a hidden fee waiting on the other side.